-Join Von Glitschka for an in-depth discussion in this video Isolating directions, part of Foundations of Logo Design.
+Join Von Glitschka for an in-depth discussion in this video Isolating directions, part of Learning Logo Design.

 Your logo design process should easily produce more ideas than you'll need.…If it doesn't then either your research is too limited, which leads to shallow…thinking or your design time has been truncated.…And you haven't spent enough time exploring possibilities through your sketching.…Once you've roughed out more than what you need, you have to decide which directions…to move forward with.
 The process of picking directions is…simple, only the strong survive.
 Never show weak ideas.…